negipo/sunaba_code/README.md

 ## Security Considerations

 - By default, write access is restricted to the current directory only
-- Network access is disabled by default
+- Network access is enabled by default for Claude Code authentication
+- Home directory access is provided for Claude configuration and temporary files
 - The sandbox profile is created temporarily and cleaned up after execution
 - All file reads are allowed (following the principle of least surprise for development tools)